|

 picnics and barbecues - at home, in public parks or on beaches around the country.
 This date marks the signing of the Declaration

-the move from infant colony - to independent nation - resulted in all-out war with the British Empire.
+the move from infant colony to independent nation resulted in all-out war between America and the British Empire.

 The